Data view

 Note: due to a current limitation, it is not possible to know a-priori if a dataset has in turn alignments with other datasets.
 So, each dataset is rendered as “expandable”, namely with a triangle on its left.
 Only after it is expanded, in case no alignment is found, it will be rendered as no expandable and the triangle disappears.

 When a dataset is selected a panel opens on the right of the Alignments tab where the actual alignments are shown.
-More details about this panel can be found in the dedicated page.
+More details about this panel can be found in the dedicated page (where it is explained, among other things, how to perform a search on the alignment resources or how to export such list of alignments).

 The Resource View